-This was my last day in COS, as well as my last night spent in our home on Squaw Valley.
+This was my last day in Colorado Springs for a while, as well as my last night spent in our home on Squaw Valley Drive.
 I went to sleep with some trepidation because a big blizzard was due the next morning.
 The weather forecast was calling for as much as one foot of snow.
 As much as I like to be ahead of things, this prospect made me very nervous.
 Regardless, heading to Washington, D.C. to begin training for my new job with the Department of State is very exciting.
 I wonder where this “Great Adventure” will take my family and me?

-The evening prior, March 24, we had a farewell dinner with Father Larry at our favorite Mexican restaurant, Pueblo Viejo.
+The evening prior to my departure, March 24, we had a farewell dinner with Father Larry at our favorite Mexican restaurant, Pueblo Viejo.

 It was not until late May or early June of 2008 that I finally received a letter from the Department of State.
-It was an invitation to go to Washington, DC for an interview for the position scheduled for July 18.
+It was an invitation to go to Washington, D.C. for an interview on July 18 for a facility manager position.
 At that time we were as poor as two church mice.
-We had no idea where or how we would come up with the money necessary for this trip.
+We had no idea where or how we would come up with the money necessary for the trip.
 However, we ultimately decided we had no choice.
 We had to find the money.
 Somehow we were able to do that.

-I arrived in Baltimore, Maryland on July 17.
-From the airport I took a bus and ultimately the Metro to get close to my hotel.
+I arrived in Baltimore, Maryland on July 17, 2008.
+From the airport, I took a bus and ultimately the Metro to get close to my hotel.
 Then I walked the final few blocks to the hotel.
 The next morning I went to a building near my hotel for my interview and assessment.
-After my interview, I was given a job offer immediately; however, it was conditional upon my passing a complete physical examination and obtaining a clearance.
+After my interview, I was given a job offer immediately; however, it was conditional upon my passing a complete physical examination and obtaining a security clearance.
 I received my full medical clearance on August 17, 2008.
-On November 18, 2008, I received a letter granting my clearance.
+On November 18, 2008, I received a letter granting my security clearance.
 On January 9, 2009, I received a letter informing me I had passed the final review.
-I was then placed on a list from which they hire candidates.
+I was then placed on a register from which they hire candidates.

-Finally, on January 13, 2009, I received an e-mail from the Department of State officially offering me the job.
+Finally, on January 13, 2009, one day prior to our 25th wedding anniversary, I received an e-mail from the Department of State officially offering me the job.
 The e-mail indicated I had 10 business days to respond.
-Needless to say, I took only about 10 seconds to respond yes!
+Needless to say, I took only about 10 seconds to respond…YES!
 I was ordered to go to Washington, DC to begin my training on March 30, 2009.